-Developing an effective content strategy and running an efficient, ongoing marketing campaign can be a difficult process.
-Just getting something started may seem daunting enough but the true challenge is maintenance and growth.
-Unfortunately, when it comes to engaging in the conversation there is no such thing as a “set it and forget it” approach.
+Developing an effective content strategy and running an efficient, sustainable marketing campaign can be a difficult process.
+Just getting something started may seem daunting enough, but the true challenge is maintaining and growing a campaign once its started.
+Unfortunately, when it comes to engaging in the public conversation there is no such thing as a “set it and forget it” approach.

 Planning, organization and workflow can make all the difference.
-A key idea I’ve brought to our work is the importance of efficiency.
-There are many tools out there that can be helpful but it all starts with taking the right approach—we call it the social media supply chain.
+A key idea BRINK has brought to our work is the importance of efficiency throughout the content marketing journey.
+There are many tools out there that can be helpful to become more efficient, but it all starts with taking the right approach—we call it the social media supply chain.

 During the initial production process, the goal is to build templates and repositories of content to create an inventory of reusable assets.
-Hopefully you are working from a solid brand style guide to answer questions regarding relevancy and tone of suitable content.
+Hopefully you are working from a solid brand style guide to answer questions regarding relevancy and tone.
 If not, that’s your first step.
 From there, perform an audit of all existing content for the brand.
 This may include both on and offline materials, items like brochures and annual reports are all fair game.

 - Brand / Style Guide